- History of elections in South Africa

 The road to democracy in South Africa was marked by centuries of racial and economic discrimination and oppression as well as an unyielding sacrifice and resistance of the oppressed peoples, together with a minority of their White compatriots.
 Today South Africa is a new society built on a foundation of freedom and democracy.

-In order to mark these 20 years of democracy it is important to reflect on some of the key issues/features of the country’s young democracy.
-This features focuses on a range of aspects such as socio-economic and health polices; formation of new political parties; establishment of institutions such as the Independent Electoral Commission, Public Protectors Office, Labour Court, Equality Court and the Constitutional Court; and major events such as 2010 Fifa World Cup and so on.
+In order to mark these 20 years of democracy, it is important to reflect on some of the key issues/features of the country’s young democracy.
+This feature focuses on a range of aspects such as socio-economic and health policies; formation of new political parties; establishment of institutions such as the Independent Electoral Commission, Public Protectors Office, Labour Court, Equality Court and the Constitutional Court; and major events such as 2010 Fifa World Cup and so on.

 Dear friends of SAHO